 Steps for Selecting Variables

 Finally, find data on poverty status.
 In the Search bar type Poverty.
-Find Poverty Status in the Last 12 Months.
-Check the box.
+Check the box next to Poverty Status in the Last 12 Months.
 Download the file.

 Step 4: Data Extraction and Merging